National University of Sciences & Technology: Karachi

 The college campus is spread over an area of about 75 acre comprising the administration block, four academic blocks, postgraduate studies center, labs and workshops, professional development center, an auditorium, a mosque, a dispensary, hostel and dining facilities.
 The campus is home to the Computer Aided Designing and Manufacturing Center and the Professional Development Center.

-The campus has a library.
-A section known as the "Book Bank" stocks used textbooks, loaning them out to undergraduate students for a whole semester, charging 10% of the original cost of the book.

-The campus offers undergraduate courses in Electrical, Mechanical and Naval Architecture Engineering and Maritime Sciences.
-The students of PNEC are one of the finest engineers in Pakistan and have a high demand both inside and outside the country.
+While majority of the students are active-duty naval officers from all branches of the Pakistan Military, civilian students can also attend the school on merit-based admission.